-There is a growing trend in giving circles formed around identity, like The American Muslim Women’s Giving Circle and Black Trans Lives Thrive.
+There is a growing trend in giving circles formed around identity, like Denver African American Philanthropists and the Sex Worker Giving Circle.
 Our various identities make a major impact on our giving styles.
-By partnering with a giving circle whose learned experiences differ from ours, we are able to approach our giving with a much more well-rounded attitude.
-Suddenly, we have a clearer picture of the issues we are hoping to solve, and we’re able to make more informed decisions surrounding our circles’ grantees.
+By partnering with a giving circle whose learned experiences differ from ours, we are able to participate in richer discussions with varied viewpoints.
+Suddenly, we have a clearer picture of the issues we are working to change, and we’re able to make better informed decisions surrounding the organizations our circle supports.

 Finally, interactions with other giving circles present large opportunities for collective giving.
 If there is a particular campaign that resonates with your circle and another, you can join forces to make larger-scale donations to organizations.
 Furthermore, there is always a drastic need for funding during international emergencies like COVID-19 — where one giving circle may only be able to contribute so much to disaster relief, partnering with other circles in the community opens up our opportunities to make a difference.